Why You Feel So Tired

 It feels like you just can’t win.

 There are so many expectations on you as a woman.
-You will be judged on your career.
-Your behaviour.
-Your choices.
-Your body.
-Your style.
+You will be judged on your career, behaviour, choices, body, style.
 Whether you’re married.
 What kind of wife you are.
 Whether you’re a mother.
 How you parent.

 Strangers have expectations of you.
 Your family has expectations of you.
 Your friends have expectations of you.
 You even have self-imposed expectations of yourself.
 And these are all damaging to our self-esteem.

 And then there are comparisons.
 Why can’t you be more like her?
-Why can’t you ‘have it all’?
+Can’t you ‘have it all’?
 What even is ‘it all’?

 Empires are built on the fact that women are filled with self-doubt and self-loathing – so it truly is a powerful rebellion to accept and love yourself in this culture.
 This is why you feel so tired.